bbachi/react-java-gke/README.md

-# react-java-gke
+# react-java-ecs
-Example Project on how to deploy React App with Java Backend on GCP GKE
+Example Project on how to deploy react with java on ECS